KellenWatt/python-lessons/README.md

 If you wish to use this work under a license other than the CC-BY-4.0 or without the exception, please contact the original author(s).

 ## Contributing
-If you want to help improve these lessons, feel free to make a pull request, in the standard way.
+If you want to help improve these lessons, feel free to make a pull request.
+Listing the changes you made will make your pull request more likely to be accepted (this has nothing to do with the license - it just makes maintainers' lives easier).